Phone: 863.603.6565 Location: North Campus /Hollis Cancer Center

 Our Breast Surgeons are fellowship-trained experts, and our renowned cancer specialists and team members are dedicated to redefining and uplifting the standards of cancer care.

 Our state-of-the-art campus offers all the services necessary to conquer cancer.
 We use the most up-to-date technology and minimally invasive procedures, as well as advanced breast-conservation techniques and reconstructive surgery.
-Our breast cancer program is fully accredited by the National Accreditation Program for Breast Centers, overseen by the American College of Surgeons.
+Our breast cancer program is fully accredited by the National Accreditation Program for Breast Centers, overseen by the American College of Surgeons, and both of our surgeons are trained in Hidden Scar surgical procedures.

 To receive this accreditation, the Lakeland Regional Health Hollis Cancer Center complied with standards established by the NAPBC for treating women who are diagnosed with the full spectrum of breast disease.
 These standards include proﬁciency in leadership, clinical management, research, community outreach, professional education and quality improvement.